 - An annotated budget with estimates of spending for each type of funding

-- You will need to submit contact information for a faculty sponsor as part of the application process.
-No letter of recommendation is required, but students must identify a member of the faculty who is familiar with the work and can speak to the feasibility and promise of the proposed project. https://goforward.uchicago.edu/travel/.
+- No letter of recommendation is required, but students must identify a faculty sponsor who is familiar with the work and can speak to the feasibility and promise of the proposed project.

 For questions, please contact Alexis Puzon via email at firstname.lastname@example.org.